kovacevicnikola/The-Grand-Magus/README.md

 ## Getting started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions should get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites
 Backend: